JohnCorby/GravityGuild2/DESIGN.md

     - made it just knock, no explode. brings em down. we fight on ground
 - IDEA: turn into crossbow?
   - lose arrow speed control, but i can control charge duration
-  - briefly testing, this makes it the bow TERRIBLE at short range (very slow). it hits the goal much better
+  - briefly testing, this makes it the bow TERRIBLE at short range (very slow). it hits the goal much better. idk if i like it tho
 - IDEA: left click gives slowness for zoom?
   - no. doesnt work in air